JarnaChao09/Koffect/design_notes/context.md

 fun foo() = delete("deleted")
 ```

+> Update (4/16/2025): Research Flix's [Effect Exclusion](https://dl.acm.org/doi/abs/10.1145/3607846).
+To exclude an effect,
+> it is treated as a set difference (i.e. `ef - SomeEffect` where `ef` is an effect variable).
+The set difference (`ef -
+> SomeEffect`) is equivalent to the union of the complement (`ef | SomeEffect^C`).
+This complement operation can be mapped
+> to inverse (`!`) and follows that the not given operation (inverse/`!`) can be stated as the complement of the global
+> (universal) context (set) union with the not given (complement) context (i.e. `G & !SomeContext`).
+However, the issues
+> discussed above (should) still exist even if contexts were to follow in the footsteps of effect exclusion and therefore
+> option 2 will be, as of writing, the semantics of contexts going forward.
+>
+> This may be subject to change as more research into effect exclusion takes place.

 #### The removal of context variables

 With the realization that the "context algebra" is both unsound and redundant (as seen [above](#context-algebra-soundness-and-redundancy)),